 Bangkok MRT (Metropolitan Rapid Transit) is one more addition to the public transport system of the bustling Asian metropolis.
 Conveniently connected with other mass transit systems, MRT is a convenient way to travel around Bangkok as this metro system helps to escape busy traffic in Thailand’s capital.
 MRT links central Bangkok with important areas of the city making it very useful for exploring Bangkok.

 There are two MRT lines (Blue and Purple) with 35 stations around Bangkok at the moment as the Purple line was recently opened and connected to the Blue line.
 MRT network will be expanded as construction works are still going on.
 MRT system connects with other Bangkok’s Mass Transit Systems – BTS SkyTrain and Airport Rail Link in several places.

-Current map of Bangkok MRT with planned extensions can be found here: Bangkok MRT Map.
+Current Bangkok MRT map with planned extensions can be found here: Bangkok MRT Map.

-The map of MRT line can also be easily found at all MRT stations.
+The map of specific MRT line can also be easily found at all MRT stations.

 Bangkok MRT Operating Hours